ArunaStorage/documentation/docs/get_started/basic_usage/04_How-To-Project.md

 ## Introduction

-Here you get a quick rundown how to basically create, read, update and delete Projects within the AOS.
+Here you get a quick rundown how to basically create, read, update and delete Projects within Aruna.

 This should be the first step after gaining access to the storage (and maybe creating an API token) which is described in the previous chapters.